egberts/egberts.github.io-src/content/articles/openssl-reserved-words.md

 And OpenSSL value in key-value assignments may be:

-  * simple data (like "`sha256`" or "`/etc/ssl`"
+  * simple data (like "`sha256`" or "`/etc/ssl`")
   * section name
   * another key name, using "`$<variable>`"
   * list of key or section name, comma-separated
-  * key name can be used to reference a section name, thus including a group even more key-values if such key name are used as value.
+  * key name can be used to reference a section name, thus including a group even more key-values if such key name is used as value.
   * environment variables reference from its current shell session are accessible for assignments into a key (e.g., "`$ENV::HOME`")